andrenq/trading/README.md

 -   `PUT /quote/iexMarketData`  : Updates the data of all stocks saved in the database.

 ### Trader Controller
-Trader controller is used to manage the traders and their accounts.
+Trader controller manages the traders and their accounts.
 You can create a new trader with a new account, add or remove funds from the existing accounts, or delete a trader.
 To delete traders, all their positions and accounts must be empty.

 #### End Points
 -   `DELETE /trader/dailyltraderId/{traderId}`  : Deletes a trader if funds on his account is zero and all positions are also zero.